Academic Life

 • Understands the distinctive core values and mission of Saint Mary’s College, as well as the legacy and continuing influence of the Sisters of the Holy Cross in relation to those values and that mission.

-The Career Crossings Office (CCO) offers career services for all students throughout their studies at Saint Mary’s and beyond with access to lifetime services.
-Information on career resources and programs are available by contacting the office in 114 Spes Unica, calling (574) 284-4775, or emailing cco@saintmarys.edu.
-Appointments with the CCO staff can be made by logging into Handshake.
+Career Services, located in the PACE Center, offers career coaching and support for all students throughout their studies at Saint Mary’s and beyond with access to lifetime services.
+Information on career resources and programs are available by contacting the office in 162 Le Mans Hall, calling (574) 284-4775, or emailing career@saintmarys.edu.
+Career advising appointments can be scheduled on Handshake: https://app.joinhandshake.com/edu/appointments.

 Choosing a Major/Exploring Career Options